 Over the last 40 years there has been relatively little change in the permanent resident population of the Kaikōura District, having varied only in the range between 3270 and 3730 people, with no well-defined long-term trend.
-An apparent increase to over 3912 recorded in the 2018 census is believed to have been a temporary effect due to the presence of a significant number of people being employed by the North Canterbury Transport Infrastructure Recovery alliance (NCTIR) to undertake post-earthquake repairs, who subsequently left the district.
+An apparent increase to over 3912 recorded in the 2018 census is believed to have been a temporary effect due to the presence of a significant number of people being employed by the North Canterbury Transport Infrastructure Recovery alliance (NCTIR) to undertake post-earthquake repairs, who subsequently left the District.

-Projections of current and future population of the district have been based on extrapolation of previous weak or inconsistent trends and as such their reliability is uncertain.
+With the results of the 2023 census not yet available, projections of current and future population of the District have been based on extrapolation of previous weak or inconsistent trends and as such their reliability is uncertain.
 These projections, such as that presented in Figure 1, do not suggest substantial change, with the medium projection almost static.